DonaldWhyte/high-performance-data-processing-in-python/contents.md

 [NEXT]
 ## The Ultimate Goal
-Use IDS data to detect all extreme weather events that happen anywhere on the planet.
+Use IDS data to detect extreme weather events that happen anywhere on the planet.

 [NEXT]
 ### Detecting Outliers in the Full Dataset